square/square-python-sdk/doc/models/balance-payment-details.md

 # Balance Payment Details

 Reflects the current status of a balance payment.
+Contains only non-confidential information.

 ## Structure